AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-5.rst

 .. sidebar:: Source Code

-    The python code shown below can be downloaded :download:`here </../../codeSamples/bsk-5.py>`.
+    The python code shown below can be downloaded :download:`here </../../docs/source/codeSamples/bsk-5.py>`.

 The prior example showed how to connect messages that are embedded within the Basilisk modules.
 However, there are times where you might need to create a stand-alone copy of such a message.
+Some flight algorithm modules require the input of a stand-alone messages the provides information about the spacecraft mass and inertia properties, or thruster or reaction wheel configuration information.
+Further, the module unit test ideally just run the module being tested and all input messages are well-controlled stand-alone messages.

-This tutorial shows you how to create a stand-alone message and contect the :ref:`fswModuleTemplate` input message to it.
+This tutorial shows you how to create a stand-alone message and connect the :ref:`fswModuleTemplate` input message to it.
 Further, this example illustrates how the simulation can be started and stopped multiple times while the message or module variables are changed between runs.

 .. image:: ../../_images/static/qs-bsk-5.svg
    :align: center
-   :scale: 50 %

 To create a stand-alone message first the message payload (i.e. data) container must be created.
 Let us assume the message is of type ``someMsg``.
 The corresponding payload is called ``someMsgPayload``.
 Thus, the payload container is created using::